AmanSah078/Draw-the-Path-Portfolio-Sitemap-Toolkit/README.md

 ![Output](pressure-test-output.jpeg)

 ## My Decision
-I'm keeping the 6-page structure for now since it matches my existing portfolio, but I plan to integrate technical skills within project descriptions in future updates to make the portfolio more recruiter-focused.
+## My Decision
-I'm keeping Achievements as its own page for now since I have enough entries to justify it — will revisit after adding more projects.
+I will keep my current portfolio structure because it matches my existing website and provides clear navigation.
+I plan to integrate technical skills into individual project descriptions over time, as recommended.
+I am keeping the Achievements page because it already showcases my certifications and accomplishments, making them easy for recruiters to find.
+I will continue improving the portfolio as I build more real-world projects.